leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 the kinship system; produces the true nature of "revolution" as a contradiction to the ideology of great cataclysmic breaks, e.g "the French Revolution created modernity;" and exemplifies anarchy's historical role.
-In general Graeber describes "anarchist anthropology" as a method for managing the big Other.
+In general Graeber describes "anarchist anthropology" as a method for managing the collective fiction.

 ### The Ignorant Schoolmaster